jnoga1996/slack/README.md

 - /Courses/{id} - HttpStatus Ok or Not found - removes entry from db.
 - /Activity/{id} - HttpStatus Ok or Not found - removes entry from db.
 - /TimePlan/{id} - HttpStatus Ok or Not found - removes entry from db.
+- /Delete/{filename} - HttpStatus Ok or Not found - removes file from server.
+When specifying filename - file extension should be omitted.

+Name of files saved to server looks like this <course_id>.<filename> for example 33.abcd.txt

 Post request examples:
 ```